XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

-We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, you can feel free to skip these sections.
+We will not be sharing revolutionary insights in this section, so if you are comfortable with your knowledge about character encodings, the Arabic alphabet, and/or the Brahmic scripts, feel free to skip these sections.

 ## A bit of encoding history